 Hypertension is another word for high blood pressure.
 To be eligible for monthly compensation, your blood pressure must have a diastolic measurement (the bottom number) of 100 or more or a systolic measurement (the top number) of 160 or more.

-Assuming we have a valid diagnosis of hypertension with systolic pressure above 160 or diastolic pressure above 100, our next task is to establish a definitive connection between an event, injury, or illness in your military service and your hypertension.
+Assuming the veteran has a valid diagnosis of hypertension with systolic pressure above 160 or diastolic pressure above 100, the next task is to establish a definitive connection between an event, injury, or illness that occurred during military service and hypertension.

-The VA presumes service connection for hypertension if you received a diagnosis within one year of your release from active duty.
-If you received your diagnosis after the one-year mark, we must prove service connection.
-To do so, we might need evidence such as a medical opinion.
+VA presumes service connection for hypertension if you received a diagnosis within one year of your release from active duty.
+If you received your diagnosis after the one-year mark, then the burden is on the veteran to prove service connection.
+To do so, evidence such as a medical opinion can be very helpful.

 - If your diastolic pressure (bottom number) is 130 or higher: 60 percent rating

 - If your diastolic pressure is 120 to 129: 40 percent rating

 - If your diastolic pressure is 110 to 119, or your systolic pressure (top number) is 200 or higher: 20 percent rating

 - If your diastolic pressure is 100 to 109, or your systolic pressure is 160 to 199: 10 percent rating

 Your diagnosis of hypertension must be supported by evidence proving that two or more blood pressure readings were performed on three different days.
 This rule is in place to ensure that a diagnosis of hypertension is not based solely on “readings taken on a single, perhaps unrepresentative, day.”